-In previous article I explained the role of the automatic transfer system and the operational requirements – three modes of operation: manual mode, automatic mode and auto mode failure.
+In a previous article I explained the role of the automatic transfer system and the operational requirements – three modes of operation: manual mode, automatic mode, and auto mode failure.

-Now let’s cover the following topics and try to explain the concept of transfering power in details //
+Now let’s cover the following topics and try to explain the concept of transferring power in details:

 - Initiation of Transfer

 - Completion of Transfer